dfelinto/blender-manual/manual/interface/controls/buttons/menus.rst

    Replaces the current value by the default.

 Copy Data Path :kbd:`Shift-Ctrl-C`
-   Copies the Python property Data path, relative to the data-block.
+   Copies the Python property data path, relative to the data-block.
    Useful for Python scripting.

 Copy Full Data Path :kbd:`Shift-Ctrl-Alt-C`
-   Copies the full Python property Data path including any needed context information.
+   Copies the full Python property data path including any needed context information.

 Copy As New Driver
    Creates a new driver using this property as input, and copies it to the clipboard.
-   Use Paste Driver to add the driver to a different property, or Paste Driver Variables to extend an existing driver with a new input variable.
+   Use *Paste Driver* to add the driver to a different property, or *Paste Driver Variables* to extend an existing driver with a new input variable.

 Copy To Selected